Having the Final Word

 It was an accident, but quite possible: newspapers keep a database of celebrity obituaries ready for when they pass on.
 Nine years before her death, Queen Mum herself had already had her own untimely death aired by the Australian media.

-The ‘King of Cat Burglars,’ Peter Scott, or Madeline Gins, an architect who had ‘decided not to die,’ are two gems of lives most people wouldn’t know about it, hadn’t been for these few sentences published when they died.
+‘King of Cat Burglars‘ Peter Scott, or Madeline Gins, an architect who had ‘decided not to die,’ are two gems of lives we wouldn’t know about it hadn’t been for a few sentences published when they died.

 THE RIGHT TO FINAL EDIT